coreymaroney/BongoMedia/README.md

 # Take home assignment for Bongo Media
 First of all, thank you for taking the time to check out my work!
 I completed this project as a web deployment using React.

+I've provided two methods of viewing the project.
+1. This app is deployed live on https://coreymaroney.github.io/BongoMedia/

+2. If you've prefer to run this locally on your system, follow the standard procedure below.
 # Running this project

 ## Clone the project to your local system